Google ups EU investment to EUR 1b with new Belgium data centre and solar plant

 Kava says demand for Google services is growing every day, with the continued expansion of the company's network across Europe a clear indicator of this.

-As well as Saint-Ghislain in Belgium, the company now has data centres Eemshaven in The Netherlands, Dublin, Ireland, and Hamina in Finland.
+As well as Saint-Ghislain in Belgium, the company now has data centers Eemshaven in The Netherlands, Dublin, Ireland, and Hamina in Finland.

 Belgium Prime Minister Charles Michel joined Google for the announcement of these new projects.